RoboJackets/robocup-software/src/rj_geometry_msgs/README.md

 | **Reviewer(s)** | Nathanial Wert, Sanat Dhanyamraju |
 | **Date started revision** | 9/1/2026 |

-## Purpose of This Template

-Use one completed copy per package.
-Defines what the package is about and its dependencies.

 ## 1. Package Identity and Tier

 Define the package's purpose and fixed architectural classification before work starts.